anraman/quantum/GroverDatabaseSearch/BlogPost/GroversBlog_Regular.md

 - **We need:** *n* qubits to represent this information (remember each qubit can represent two bits of information so to represent N database entries we need *n* qubits such that 2*ⁿ* ≥ N)
 - **We start with:** All the qubits in our register initialised to a simple starting state, in this case all Zeroes, like so: |000…00〉

-For the purposes of this blog post, we will assume that our database has eight entries, which means we will need three qubits (2³ = 8) in our register.
-We will be looking for the last entry (|7〉) in this example – this is our marked element.
+For the purposes of this blog post, we will assume that our database has eight entries, which means we will need **three** qubits (2³ = 8) in our register.
+We will be looking for last entry (represented by |7〉, because we start at index 0) in this example – this is our marked element.

 ## Step 1: Prepare States for Search